bahmutov/ng-simple-webrtc/README.md

 See file [broadcast.html](broadcast.html) for the full demo

+When local video starts, the directive broadcasts 'video-resolution' event with width and height of the captured video stream.

 ## Watch a room

 To join and watch a room (without broadcasting anything yourself) use `watch-room` directive.